knelasevero/package-olm/README.md

 apiVersion: operators.coreos.com/v1alpha1
 kind: Subscription
 metadata:
-  name: kueue
+  name: YOURPROJECT
   namespace: openshift-operators
 spec:
   channel: candidate
   installPlanApproval: Manual
-  name: kueue
+  name: YOURPROJECT
   source: community-operators
   sourceNamespace: openshift-marketplace
-  startingCSV: kueue.v0.4.1
+  startingCSV: YOURPROJECT.vVERSION
 ```

-Then when you have published the release candidate, you should verify that you can upgrade kueue to the new version.
+Then when you have published the release candidate, you should verify that you can upgrade the project to the new version.
 Check the logs and events for upgrade errors during the upgrade.

 ### Release Steps

-* Add the new version to `KUEUE_VERSION` at the top of the `Makefile`
+* Add the new version to `VERSION` at the top of the `Makefile`
 * If this is a release candidate:
   * Add `-rc1` as a suffix to `BUNDLE_VERSION`
 * If this is the final release: